Vishnu-Nadh/Concrete_strength_prediction/README.md

   git clone https://github.com/Vishnu-Nadh/Concrete_strength_prediction.git
 ```

+To Avail the retraining feature button go to base.html file, find button with class "train-btn"
+and remove the inline style : style="display: none".

 Install dependencies

 Choose your python environment to install dependencies and install the libaries using below commant in terminal